NSO-developer/nso-gitbook/README.md

 Documentation Updates:

-* Described the new transport requirements in [#ug.ha.raft](administration/management/high-availability.md#ug.ha.raft "mention") and [#ug.ha.builtin](administration/management/high-availability.md#ug.ha.builtin "mention").
+* Described the new transport requirements in [HA Raft](administration/management/high-availability.md#ug.ha.raft) and [Rule-based HA](administration/management/high-availability.md#ug.ha.builtin).
-* Added a section on provisioning TLS certificates with the help of example scripts in [high-availability.md](administration/management/high-availability.md "mention").
+* Added a section on provisioning TLS certificates with the help of example scripts to [High Availability](administration/management/high-availability.md).

 </details>